-On the rocks, neat or as a long drink with soda water or lemonade - Your choice!
+Enjoy on the rocks or as a long summer drink with soda

 My son, Austin was having a gap year whilst he was deciding what he was going to do.
 Demelza, my daughter, was getting ready for her big overseas adventure, which she is still on.

 Austin came home from his job as a barista one day and announced he was going to buy a still.

 Excellent I said I'll go halves with you, having brewed beer for about 20 years I'd often thought it would be the next logical step.